swisschain/Lykke-HftApi-Docs/source/index.html.md

 ## Response structure

 Every response contains two fields - `payload` and `error`.
-Successful response will contain response data in the `payload` field and *null* in `error` field and vise versa for the error response.
+A successful response will contain the response data in the `payload` field and the *null* in the `error` field, and vise versa for the error response.

-Full list of error you can see in paragraf **Error codes** in end of document.
+Here you have a list of errors you might encounter in the paragraph **Error codes** at the end of the document.

 > Successful response